vinceimbat/vinceimbat/content/my vision statement.md

 # Related

-- For a more detailed long-term vision, see [[thoughts/my best future self exercise|my best future self exercise]].
+- For a more detailed long-term vision, see [[my best future self exercise|my best future self exercise]].
 - For a shorter, one-year visions, see [[personal narrative vision|personal narrative vision]].